National Pan-Hellenic Recruitment

 Member Intake Process Components Intake Seminar Pre-Induction / Orientation Period (Interest Tea or Meeting) Final Induction Ceremony (Initiation) Education Program

 The University of Arkansas requires all prospective members to attend an Intake Seminar held each semester.
 This seminar is designed to educate new members about joining NPHC organizations, anti-hazing policies, (local, state, and national), the new intake membership process, application and interview tips, and more.

-For more information on Intake Seminars or NPHC, please contact 479.575.5001 or contact Parice Bowser at firstname.lastname@example.org.
+For more information on Intake Seminars or NPHC, please call 479.575.5001 or contact Parice Bowser at email@example.com .